beopencloud/cno/configure-kube.md

 ### Option 2: Configure Kubeconfig manually

-If you installed kubernetes on bare Metal, via kubeadm or with any other distribution (e.g. Rancher...) you can follow  Kubernetes documentaion via [kubernetes.io](https://kubernetes.io/fr/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)
+If you installed Kubernetes on bare Metal, via kubeadm, or with any other distribution (e.g., Rancher...), you can follow  Kubernetes documentation via [kubernetes.io](https://kubernetes.io/fr/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)